 Alluvial Farms raises heritage breed pastured pigs on organic pastures.
 Pigs have constant access to the outdoors as well as a big airy barn where they can nest down and stay cool in the summer, warm in the winter.
-We source piglets from local breeders who meets a high standard of humane animal handling.
+We source piglets from local breeders who meet a high standard of humane animal handling.
 The pigs we raise are crosses of the following breeds: Old Spot, Red Wattle, Berkshire, Duroc, Hereford, Hampshire and Blue Butt.
-In 2019 we will start our own breeding program with rad wattle x Old Spot and Berkshire sows.
+In 2019 we will start our own breeding program with red wattle x Old Spot and Berkshire sows.

-On October 7, 2018 we also sowed our first crop of organic winter barley in our newly established 20 acre grain field.
+October 2018 we sowed our first crop of organic winter barley in our newly established 20 acre grain field.
 We are working with other organic grain farmers in our region who are mentoring us to establish systems for the production, harvest, storage, and processing of our own grain as the primary component of our pig feed.

 Animals have constant access to fresh air, water, food and space to run, play, forage, and explore.
 As part of our rotational grazing practice we move the pigs to fresh pasture regularly.
 This is best for soil health and ensures pigs always have access to fresh forages.
 One acre paddocks are large enough to encourage natural activities such as rooting, running, and socializing.
 The hub of the Alluvial pig’s life is the barn, where they can take shelter from weather and bed down securely at night.
 Adjacent to the barn is a heavy use area or yard, from which an access lane radiates to give access to different pastures.
 Water and grain are fed in the pasture via a movable water wagon, and half ton self feeder.
 Pigs move back and forth from the pasture to the barn multiple times each day.